Athlete’s Foot: Causes & Treatments

 Wearing tight clothing or underwear can make jock itch worse, as can exercising and walking.
 Treatment includes antifungal creams, gels and sprays.

-According to the NHS, some people get fungal groin infections at the same time as athlete’s foot.
+Some people can get fungal groin infections at the same time as athlete’s foot.
 If you don’t treat both infections at the same time, you can be reinfected by one of them.

 Fungal nail infection